b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

-U# A Fable of the Scriptkiddie Scriptoria: A Bash/Zsh roadmap/study-guide, leveraging the GNU/Linux shell & Termux scripting environment w/~ Android: unrooted, PRoot to root!
+# A Fable of the Scriptkiddie Scriptoria: A Bash/Zsh roadmap/study-guide, leveraging the GNU/Linux shell & Termux scripting environment w/~ Android: unrooted, PRoot to root!

 ## by The Google Bard Experiment, Google Gemini, PerplexityAI & Microsoft Bing Copilot, w/~ Beauford A. Stenberg (a.k.a. b9Joker108 at GitHub)